-531 The American Economy (So, Jr, Sr)
+530 The American Economy (So, Jr, Sr)

-The objective of this course is help students become acquainted with the business world by introducing them to the concepts and systems of business.
+The objective of this course is help students become acquainted with the business world by introducing them to economic concepts and systems of business.
 This course will serve as a background for other business courses students may take in high school and college.
-Topics to be covered include: micro and macro economics, consumerism, supply and demand, scarcity, economic systems, entrepreneurship, international business, and preparation for the workforce.
+Topics to be covered include both micro and macro economic concepts, including: supply and demand, scarcity, economic systems, entrepreneurship, international business, and preparation for the workforce.